 Appeals and Grievances

-Appeals are a procedure that deals with the review of coverage decisions for services or drugs that you believe you are entitled to receive, including a delay in providing, arranging for, or approving healthcare services or drugs or, on any amounts you must pay for services or drugs.
+Appeals are a procedure that deals with the review of coverage decisions for services or drugs that you believe are entitled to receive, including a delay in providing, arranging for, or approving healthcare services or drugs or, on any amounts you must pay for services or drugs.
 These appeal procedures include a plan reconsideration or redetermination, a second level review of the plan's decision by a Medicare-contracted independent reviewer, a hearing with an Administrative Law Judge (ALJ) or attorney adjudicator, review by the Medicare Appeals Council (MAC), and judicial review.
-Instructions on how to appeal are included when you receive a letter denying coverage and in your Evidence of Coverage.
+Instructions on how to appeal are included when you receive a letter denying coverage and in your Evidence of Coverage (EOC).
 Instructions on how to appeal are included when you receive a denial on a coverage determination decision letter.

 Grievances are an expression of dissatisfaction with any aspect of operations, activities, or behavior of Blue Cross Blue Shield of Arizona (AZ Blue) or its delegated entity in the provision of healthcare items, services, or prescription drugs— regardless of whether remedial action is requested or can be taken.
 A grievance does not include, and is distinct from, a dispute of the appeal of an organization determination or coverage determination, or a late enrollment determination (LEP).
-You can file a grievance by phone or in writing using the contact information below.
+A Member can file a grievance by phone or in writing using the contact information below.

 For Blue MedicareRx (PDP)For Grievances